 Pre-workout boosters - these ingredients are important!

-Tiredness, fatigue and exhaustion are history with a pre-workout booster.
-A booster brings the necessary power to your workout.
-The optimum combination of different active ingredients prepares you and your body for intensive training and supports your muscles during the hard exercise phase.
-You can find out which ingredients should be included in a pre-workout booster in this blog post.
+Fatigue, exhaustion, and low energy are a thing of the past with a pre-workout booster.
+A booster gives your workout the power it needs.
+The optimal combination of various active ingredients prepares you and your body for an intense training session and supports your muscles during heavy exertion.
+In this blog post, you'll learn which ingredients a pre-workout booster should contain.

 When is a pre-workout booster useful?

-Pre-workout boosters provide an extra boost of energy and contain a variety of ingredients, each of which has different effects.
-Together they create a training booster that leads to more focus and motivation.
-In our opinion, the answer to the question of whether you need a booster for every workout without exception is clearly no. Using a booster is not absolutely necessary every day, but it does make sense in many situations.
-If you are having a bad day, feel unmotivated to complete your training or simply want to push yourself to the limit, a pre-workout booster can be a good support.
-You should also bear in mind that boosters are usually designed for strength sports.
-Endurance athletes are better off with the individual supplements Citrulline/arginine and carnitine is often better.
+Pre-workout boosters provide an extra burst of energy and contain a variety of ingredients, each with its own effects.
+Combined, they create a training booster that leads to more focus and motivation.
+In our opinion, the answer to whether a booster is needed for every single workout is a clear no. Using a booster isn't necessary every day, but it can be very helpful in many situations.
+On those days when you're feeling off, lacking motivation, or want to push your limits, a pre-workout booster can offer valuable support.
+It's also worth noting that most boosters are designed primarily for strength training.
+Endurance athletes often do better with individual supplements like Citrulline, Arginine, and Carnitine.

 Caffeine

-Caffeine is the most classic of all pre-workout booster components.
-The substance we are all familiar with contributes to a successful workout in different ways.
-The most important properties of caffeine include stimulating the central nervous system and increasing the contractility of the heart.
-Incidentally, the consumption of caffeine by healthy people is generally not dangerous.
-The maximum tolerated dose varies greatly from person to person.
-As a rule, it becomes dangerous from approx. 10-30 grams of caffeine.
-This corresponds to around 100-200 cups of coffee.
+Caffeine is the classic pre-workout ingredient.
+This well-known substance contributes to a successful workout in various ways.
+Its most important properties include stimulating the central nervous system and increasing the heart’s contraction force.
+For healthy individuals, caffeine consumption is generally safe.
+The maximum tolerable dose varies from person to person, but dangerous levels usually begin around 10–30 grams, which equates to approximately 100–200 cups of coffee.

 Creatine

-Creatine monohydrate creatine or creatin is an endogenous substance that the body can produce itself from the amino acids arginine, glycine and methionine.
-The body produces about 1-2 g of the substance per day on its own, the rest has to be supplied through food.
-It is mainly found in the skeletal muscles of red meat and fish.
-Supplementation is therefore particularly advisable for vegans and vegetarians.
-Creatine plays an important role in supplying energy to the muscles and leads to increased muscle growth.
-It promotes physical performance during high-speed strength training.
+Creatine monohydrate or creatine is a naturally occurring compound that the body produces from the amino acids arginine, glycine, and methionine.
+The body produces about 1–2 g per day on its own; the rest must come from food.
+It's primarily found in the skeletal muscles of red meat and fish.
+For vegans and vegetarians, supplementation is especially advisable.
+Creatine plays a key role in muscle energy supply and contributes to increased muscle growth.
+It enhances physical performance during high-intensity training.

 L-Arginine